evert/evert.github.com/_posts/2023/2023-03-30-switching-to-fedora.md

 But something changed with Ubuntu in recent years.
 I think linux users have a thicker than usual skin when it comes to software issues and are willing to look past more things.
-But Ubuntu's quality has been consistently falling, and I was being worn down, and [I'm not alone][12].
+But Ubuntu's quality has been consistently falling.
+I was being worn down, and it seems to be a common sentiment in my bubble.

 The best example is Ubuntu's package manager Snap.
 A pretty good idea, I like the branding too but the execution hasn't been there.
 Ubuntu users have been